The “Should I Go or Should I Stay?” Relationship Checklist

 If you are confused or feel ambivalent, this checklist will give you a reasonable second opinion about whether you should hold on or whether you should leave.

-Copy and print the list below.
+Print the article by using "print" post on your browser.
 Study each statement, and then mark a true [T] or a false [F] in front of each one, according to how it applies to your relationship.

 - I trust my partner.